 One of Virginia’s most beautiful seasons is upon us, and you must get out and enjoy the view.
 Take your scenic drive, but also incorporate one or two of these 10 free things to do this fall.
 Your weekends are going to be amazing!

-1B.
-The Callands Festival in Callands, Virginia was named a Local Legacy of American Folk Life and Culture by the Library of Congress in 2000.
+1. The Callands Festival in Callands, Virginia was named a Local Legacy of American Folk Life and Culture by the Library of Congress in 2000.
 Join in the fun with reenactors representative of both the Revolutionary and Civil Wars, musicians, artisans, and guided tours of the historic buildings.
 Traditional foods will be available, as will beautifully handcrafted items.
-It’s happening October 5!
+First Saturday in October.

-5. Day at the Point is a free fall festival now in its 16th year.
-Held October 5 in Lynchburg at Point of Honor, an 1815 Federal style mansion, the festivities include living history, kids games and activities, craft vendors, period music, candle making, beekeeping, blacksmithing, open hearth cooking, farm animals, and free tours of the 1815 historic home.
+4. Day at the Point is a free fall festival held annually the first Saturday of October in Lynchburg at Point of Honor, an 1815 Federal style mansion.
+The festivities include living history, kids games and activities, craft vendors, period music, candle making, beekeeping, blacksmithing, open hearth cooking, farm animals, and free tours of the 1815 historic home.
 Delicious food will be available for purchase, including Brunswick stew, barbecue, hot dogs, and homemade baked goods.
 Green thumbs may want to purchase special Point of Honor bulbs ready for fall planting.

-6. It’s rare to find a free three-day music festival, but Richmond has one.
-Check out the Richmond Folk Festival October 11-13.
+5. It’s rare to find a free three-day music festival, but Richmond has one.
+Check out the Richmond Folk Festival, held annually the second weekend in October.
 Seven stages will host more than 30 music and dance groups – ballet, reggae, bluegrass, Vietnamese, Scissors Dance, polka, salsa, gospel, Cajun … the list goes on.
 And there’s a place for kids with make-and-take crafts and special performers.

-7. How about a hayride?
-The 60-acre Bluebird Gap Farm in Hampton offers the Bluebird Country Hayride once a month at noon.
-For fall, head that way on September 14, October 12 or November 9.
+6. How about a hayride?
+The 60-acre Bluebird Gap Farm in Hampton offers the Bluebird Country Hayride every Saturday at noon.
 It’s a leisurely ride around the farm, the pond, through the woods and back again.
 Before or after your hayride, find a picnic area to enjoy lunch, walk the nature trail or let the kids loose at the playground.
 150 domestic and wild animals are on site; bring your quarters to feed farm animals.
 Hayride is weather dependent.

-8. Burke’s Garden is often referred to as God’s Thumbprint thanks to its aerial appearance – a giant thumbprint on the landscape of southwest Virginia.
-Visit this beautiful mountaintop valley during the Burke’s Garden Fall Festival on September 28, an annual event dating to 1987.
+7. Burkes Garden is often referred to as God’s Thumbprint thanks to its aerial appearance – a giant thumbprint on the landscape of southwest Virginia.
+Visit this beautiful mountaintop valley during the Burkes Garden Fall Festival, always held the fourth Saturday in September.
 “Handmade, homegrown and hands-on” is the feel of this festival that reflects farm living in the Heart of Appalachia.

-9. The next opportunity for you to enjoy Virginia’s National Parks for free is September 28.
+8. The next opportunity for you to enjoy Virginia’s National Parks for free is on National Public Lands Day, always the fourth Saturday of September.
 Not all of the National Parks charge a fee, but there are some very popular ones that do.
-Mark this date to visit Appomattox Court House National Historical Park, Manassas National Battlefield Park, Shenandoah National Park and five others for free!

-10. Check out the two-day Culpeper Harvest Days Farm Tour through Virginia’s beautiful Culpeper County on October 5 and 6.
-Take your time touring through 18 farms and farm related businesses to get involved with some hands-on activities and demonstrations, as well as mingle with llamas, horses, cattle, and buffalo.
+9. Check out the two-day Culpeper Harvest Days Farm Tour through Virginia’s beautiful Culpeper County.
+Held annually the first weekend in October, the tour includes 18 farms and farm related businesses, which allow you to get involved with hands-on activities and demonstrations, as well as mingle with llamas, horses, cattle, and buffalo.
 Expect to see both traditional and unique farm experiences during this free weekend that really does have something for everyone – even wine and moonshine!